nextstrain/cli/doc/aws-batch.md

 streams in the `/aws/batch/job` log group.
 This log group won't exist until you run your first Batch job, but you can create it yourself before then.

-While the Nextstrain CLI will remove a job's log stream after it's done, it is still possible that orphaned logs may be left behind.
-You should adjust the [log retention policy][] for the `/aws/batch/job` log group to expire log events after 30 days so that you don't continue to pay for their storage.
+Note that the Nextstrain CLI will **not** remove the job's log stream after each run.
+You must adjust the [log retention policy][] for the `/aws/batch/job` log group to expire log events after 30 days so that you don't continue to pay for their storage.
+You may use a shorter (or longer) lifetime, but Amazon's prorated billing uses a minimum duration of one month.

 [log retention policy]: https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#SettingLogRetention